rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p1_navigation/README.md

 # Project 1: Navigation

-### Introduction
+## Introduction

 For this project, the objective was to train an agent to navigate (and collect bananas!) in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:

 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, the must achieve an average score of +13 over 100 consecutive episodes.
+The task is episodic and in order to solve the environment, the agent must achieve an average score of +13 over 100 consecutive episodes.

-### Getting Started
+## Getting Started

 1. The `setup.ipynb` notebook in the main directory of this repo should be run so that the necessary installs can take place.
 This includes installing a minimal working version of OpenAI Gym, the necessary dependencies from the Udacity Deep Reinforcement Learning Nanodegree and downloading the Unity environments for completing this project.
-For completeness, the Linux and Mac OS versions of the Unity environments are included in this repo so you do not need to run those cells in the notebook but they are provided for completeness.
+For completeness, the Linux and Mac OS versions of the Unity environments are included in this repo so you do not need to run those cells in the notebook but they are provided just in case.
+This file was not provided for the final submission of the project.

 2. The `Navigation.ipynb` and `Navigation_Pixels.ipynb` notebook files are to help introduce how to interact with the environment both using the 37-dimensional state space quantifying the perception of the world and with the state being represented as raw pixel values where we are presented with an image of the world in a 84 x 84 RGB image instead of the state vector.
 These are primarily provided for self-containment but are not essential to running the training code and testing out the final learned agent.
 These files were not provided for the final submission of the project as they were already included in the original repository and are for exploratory analysis only.